TayThorian/MasterBookVault/README.md

 ## Fantasy Flight Ganmes
 - SWA42 - Forged in Battle
 ## Free League Publishing
+- - Path of Glory
 - FLFFBL014 - Crypt of the Mellified Mage
 - MUH051557 - The Spire of Quetzel
-- - The World of Symbaroum
+- FLFSYM034 - The World of Symbaroum
-- - The Throne of Thorns I
+- FLFSYM035 - The Throne of Thorns I
 ## Iron Crown Enterprises
 - ICE2210 - Middle-Earth Adventure Guidebook II
 - ICE2300 - Angmar - Land of the Witch King